 15).
 A normal apple tree may live for more than 100 decades.

 16).
-In Chinese culture, the term for apples is pronounced as ‘ping’ that stands for peace.
+In Chinese culture, the term for apples is pronounced as ‘ping’ which stands for peace.
 That is the reason why apples are a favorite gift to provide when visiting a loved one in China.

 17).
 The United States ranks second in apple production globally.
 The first place is taken by China.
 Third, fourth and fifth positions are taken respectively by Turkey, Poland, and Italy.